 I will let Wikipedia handle the finer details of Aldous Huxley’s biography, and stick with the themes most pertinent to our inquiry.
 Though most famous for his early satirical and pacifist writing (Brave New World being his signature work), and later for his pioneering experiments in opening “the doors of perception” through conscientious use of … Continue reading

 It was suggested in a philosophy forum recently that pantheism might offer the only definition of God that is not disprovable.
 After all, the post reasoned, equating God with the universe makes it something only a solipsist would dispute (and actually, solipsism is the easiest kind of pantheism to explain, but that’s another idea for … Continue reading

-“Just sit there right now.
-Don’t do a thing.
-Just rest.
-For your separation from God is the hardest work in this world.
-Let me bring you trays of food And something you like to drink.
-You can use my soft verse As a cushion For your head.” –Shams-ud-din Muhammad Hafiz, translated by Daniel Ladinsky … Continue reading
+“Just sit there right now Don’t do a thing Just rest.
+For your separation from God, From love, Is the hardest work In this World.
+Let me bring you trays of food And something That you like to Drink.
+You can use my soft words As a cushion For your Head. –Shams-ud-din Muhammad Hafiz, translated by Daniel Ladinsky Note: this is a continuation of the introductory … Continue reading

 “Why doesn’t God just reveal Himself to us already?!
 I’m so tired of answering to this faceless, invisible being that gives us no clear instructions.”
 I hear you.
 Alas, there is no mirror large enough To reflect the entire universe at once.
 Where would we put it?
 “Ack!
 Why must you speak in these … Continue reading

 avant-garde (from French, “advance guard” or “vanguard”, literally “fore-guard”) are people or works that are experimental or innovative, particularly with respect to art, culture, and politics.
 The avant-garde pushes the boundaries of what is accepted as the norm or the status quo, primarily in the cultural realm. –Wikipedia The word “religion” does not appear in the above paragraph. … Continue reading